dekoza/mtgpl/M14_Rulebook.rst

     Effect
         What a spell or ability does when it resolves.
-There are several types of effects: one-shot effects, continuous effects, prevention effects, and replacement effects.
+There are several types of effects: :term:`one-shot effects`, :term:`continuous effects`, :term:`prevention effects`, and :term:`replacement effects`.
         You can look up each one in this glossary.

     Emblem
         Some planeswalkers' abilities create an emblem that leaves a